indrag49/Computational-Stat-Mech/Flatlands/README.md

-## Flatlands and Beyond 2019, Conference
+## Poster presented at the Flatlands and Beyond 2019, Conference, SNBNCBS, Kolkata.
 https://www.bose.res.in/Conferences/FAB2DM19/